If a collection account appears on your credit report from Phoenix Financial Services you’ll need to do what you can to get the account settled.

 But, if they send you a partially completed debt verification letter, or can’t supply one at all, you can dispute the account directly with the three credit bureaus.

-However, be aware that even if the credit bureaus delete the information, Phoenix Financial Services may continue attempting to collect the debt.
+Be aware that even if the credit bureaus delete the information, Phoenix Financial Services may keep trying to collect the debt.

 Know Your Rights

 The Fair Debt Collection Practices Act (FDCPA) provides consumers with certain protections from collection agency abuses.